jjvanzon/JJs-Reference-Architecture/patterns.md

 Using inheritance to create a `base` [`ViewModel`](#viewmodels) can lead to a high number of interdependencies between the [`Views`](#views) and the [`ViewModels`](#viewmodels).
 If the `base` [`ViewModel`](#viewmodels) changes, it can potentially break many [`Views`](#viewmodels), making the application harder to maintain.
 By avoiding inheritance, a [`ViewModel`](#viewmodels) will only break the [`Views`](#views) that directly depend on it, reducing the potential impact of changes.

 Though no hard rules here.
-It doesn't mean that inheritance should always be avoided altogether.
+It doesn't mean that inheritance should always be avoided.
 It may still be possible to use inheritance in a way that is manageable and maintainable.
 For example by applying it carefully, or by using other design patterns, such as composition, to reduce the impact of changes.

 #### TODO